Education

 View Course Outline

-ED 269 Exceptional Children in Early Childhood Education (3 Credits)
+ED 269 Overview of Special Education (3 Credits)

 Recommended preparation: ED 140.

 Acquaints students with the exceptional child and his/her family.
-Local resources are explored to understand the referral process for children, birth to 5 years of age.
+Provides an overview of the referral process and resources available for exceptional children and their families.
 Explores typical and atypical development and common delays and disabilities in all domains of child development.
 Includes discussion about teaching methods and strategies that are adapted or modified to meet individual child needs.
-Three hours of supervised weekly field placement required.
+Requires three hours of supervised weekly field placement.

 View Course Outline